Roomify/docs/bat/drupal/events_types.rst

 Connect Types to Events
 ************************

-In BAT we try to have the least amount of things hard-coded.
+In BAT we try to have the least possible amount of things hard-coded.
 This allows us to create truly flexible booking systems.
-However, it also means that we need to *explain* to the framework all connections.
+However, it also means that we need to *explain* all these connections to the framework.

 In :doc:`type_bundles` we created a Meeting Room Type and in :doc:`events` we created two types of events for availability and pricing.
-We now have to connected the two.
+We now have to connect the two.
 In other words, we need to let BAT know that our meeting rooms will have events of the type Meeting Room Available and Pricing *happen* to them.

 Default event value fields
 ===========================
 To connect a Type Bundle to an Event you first have to add a default event value field.

-In ``bat/config/type-bundles`` click on the manage fields tab of the event type you are interested in and add fields to hold default event values.
+In ``admin/bat/config/type-bundles`` click on the manage fields tab of the event type you are interested in and add fields to hold default event values.

 Fixed State Events
 -------------------
 For fixed state events the type of field is always going to be BAT Event State Reference field.

 .. image:: images/add_default_event_value_field.png